 If you are considering keeping crayfish but do not know where to start or is it worth it at all?
-Within this introduction guide to the Crayfish care, I will attempt to answer all questions that you might have.
+Within this introductory guide to Crayfish care, I will attempt to answer all questions that you might have.
 I will cover every angle of Crayfish care and get you better acquainted with these magnificent creatures.

 Crayfish are freshwater crustaceans, which are gaining more and more popularity in freshwater aquariums.
 These strange and fascinating animals often display flashing bold, vivid colors – a masterful array of natural art and beauty.

 Also known as Crawfish, Crawdads, and Mudbugs, they belong to an important group of aquatic animals called decapods.
 Which literally means “having 10 legs”.